timofeysie/tyno-lrs/README.md

 # Typescript NodeJS Learning Record Store
-tyno-lrs

-This project provides a good example of how to use TypeScript with NodeJS & Firends (Express) in a TDD development cycle.
+This project provides a good example of how to use TypeScript with NodeJS & Friends (Express) in a TDD development cycle.

 It contains a server app which demonstrates best practices for developing an API using TypeScript.